rsl-org/test/README.md

 ### Simple tests
 By default, tests need to be in _some_ namespace.
 This can be an anonymous namespace.

-If you wish to declare tests in the global namespace, define `RETEST_SCAN_GLOBAL_NAMESPACE` _before_ including `retest.hpp` or any other retest headers.
+If you wish to declare tests in the global namespace, define `RSLTEST_SCAN_GLOBAL_NAMESPACE` _before_ including `rsltest.hpp` or any other rsltest headers.
 Note that this might result in hitting the constexpr step limit - you can override it by compiling with `-fconstexpr-steps=10000000` or higher.

 #### Automatic test discovery
 To enable automatic discovery, include `<rsl/test>` as follows: